Heather Mills: London and modelling

-Accident and amputation
+Accident and leg amputation

 On 8 August 1993, Mills and Mincione walked to the corner of De Vere Gardens and Kensington Road, London, but while crossing Kensington Road, Mills was knocked down by a police motorcycle, the last in a convoy of three, which was responding to an emergency call.
 Mills suffered crushed ribs, a punctured lung, and the loss of her left leg 6 in below the knee; a metal plate was later attached to her pelvis.
 In October 1993, she had another operation that further shortened her leg.
 Mills was awarded £200,000 by the police authority as recompense for her injuries, even though the police motorcyclist was later cleared by magistrates of driving without due care and attention.
 After the accident, Mills sold her story to the News of the World, and gave other interviews, saying she earned £180,000.
 She used the money to set up the Heather Mills Health Trust, which existed from 2000 to 2004 and delivered prosthetic limbs to people (particularly children) who had lost limbs after stepping on landmines.
 Mills often showed people her prosthetic leg, once taking it off during an interview on the American talk show Larry King Live, in 2002.

 Mills booked herself into the Hippocrates Health Institute in Florida, which put her on a raw food vegan diet, using wheat grass and garlic poultices to heal her wound.
 After an operation, Mills discovered that she had been previously identified as having an O rhesus negative blood type, when in fact she was A rhesus negative, which had interfered with her attempts to follow the so-called blood type diet.
 As her prosthetic leg had to be replaced on a regular basis, and because the size of the amputated stump kept changing as it healed, she had the idea to collect thousands of discarded prosthetic limbs for amputees in Croatia.
 Mills persuaded the Brixton prison governor to get inmates to dismantle and pack the prosthetic limbs before being transported, which resulted in 22,000 amputees obtaining limbs in addition to the Croatian citizens who were already supplied with prosthetic limbs by the Croatian Institute for Health Insurance, which paid for the fitting of limbs and rehabilitation of patients.
 The first convoy of limbs arrived in Zagreb in October 1994, and Mills travelled with the convoy to film interviews with some of the recipients for the daytime television programme Good Morning with Anne and Nick.
 She received an award in 2001 from Croatia's prime minister, Ivica Račan for the money she raised to help clear that country of landmines.